fabric-testbed/teaching-materials/assignments/Exploring Queues/README.md

  - **Notes:** If your slice creation fails you can just try to specify a site in the second code block run them again. (you can get a site from "https://portal.fabric-testbed.net/" by looking at the map, use the name **outside** of the parenthesis and make sure the site chosen is up)

 ### Exploring Queues Notebook
-- To successfully run this notebook you need to run the code blocks first (*Setup Experiment*) and then run the experiment (*Run Experiment*):
+- To successfully run this notebook you need to run the code blocks first (*Retrieve Slice*) and then follow the steps in (*Guided Experiment*):
+    - Retrieve Slice: This step is not required but it will allow you to easily access the nodes in the slice you will use for the experiment.
-	- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 5 sections: Messuring Loss and Delay, Throttling the router and Finite Queue, Smaller Queue and Even Smaller Queue.
+	- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to complete the exercise.
-    - In this Assignment you will make inferences based on the figures and then answer some questions, then you will re-try the experiment to see if your inferences were correct.
+    - Assignment: you will make inferences based on the figures and then answer some questions, then you will re-try the experiment to see if your inferences were correct.
 Lastly you will delete the slice to clear resources you used.
     - **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted

 ## Additional Information